Botanical and herbal products global regulatory

 Pre-market authorizations requirements in the above countries

-Let’s briefly look at the pre-market authorizations requirements in the above-discussed countries.
+Let’s briefly look at the pre-market authorization requirements in the above-discussed countries.

 CountryLegislation instrumentPre-marketing authorization requirement